 If you’ve seen me over the years for any GI problems, you know that my mantra is “soft, warm, & mushy”.
 When your stomach and intestines are feeling irritated and inflamed, you want to eat easy to digest, soft, cooked foods such as pureed soups and well cooked rice, meats, & vegetables (think: crock pot stews) for a few days.

 Teas like peppermint, chamomile and ginger can be soothing.
 For some people, simple fruit smoothies (banana, mango, berries, and plant-based milk) may also be ok.

 Liquid meals and cooked food are easier on the digestive system than raw foods (such as salads) or dry and crunchy foods (such as granola or nuts).

 Adsorption (not absorption) is the ability of clay or charcoal to attract and soak up toxins on their exterior wall and then pull them into their interior center, where they are held and then ultimately excreted.
 Both bentonite clay and activated charcoal prevent the poison from being absorbed from the stomach into the body which is why they work so well as food poisoning remedies.

 Liquid clay actually has a relatively benign taste and you want to be sure that you drink ample water so as to remain adequately hydrated and give the “held” toxins a means out of your body through your stool.

-If you want more information, my friend Jini Patel Thompson has written a great article about Bentonite Clay.
+If you want more information about Bentonite Clay, my friend Jini Patel Thompson has written a great article.

 Even acute illnesses like food poisoning can throw off your gastrointestinal flora temporarily.
 Although I was mostly well two days after getting food poisoning, it took me another week to feel 100% back to myself digestive-wise and able to eat totally normally and without any discomfort.